 Andia Dinesen, a graduate of the 2010 class, made mistakes when it came to personal finances and learned from them.
 With this background, and a passion for helping military families, she knew the FINRA Foundation Military Spouse Fellowship Program would be a perfect fit.
 "There is such a need for military families to be supported in so many different ways, and getting my accreditation was another way for me to support them and have a career," she said.
-Andia is now Coordinator of the Military Saves Campaign.
+Andia is now Vice President for Communications and Operations for the Association of Military Banks of America (AMBA), a not-for-profit association of banks operating on military installations and banks not located on military installations but serving military customers.
 Read more.

 Gina Duffy, Springfield, Virginia

 Gina, a former Captain in the Air Force, has always had an active interest in financial matters.
 She feels the FINRA Military Spouse Fellowship has given her even more credibility in her field and the ability to use her skills to help the military families.
 After receiving her accreditation, Gina opened her own personal finance practice and works with Military Healthnet, providing one-on-one counseling and financial readiness training to deploying members.
 "This fellowship allowed me to integrate two of my passions—teaching very basic financial concepts and helping military families."
 Read more.

 Kimberly is a financial readiness specialist/counselor with Army Community Service at Fort Bragg in North Carolina.
 She believes a program like the Military Spouse Fellowship Program can provide military spouses with accreditation that will always be in demand in the military and civilian world.
 She uses the budget techniques she learned through the program to manage her family’s finances.
 “When you are a military spouse, you’re constantly moving, constantly changing,” Kimberly said.
 “This certification is invaluable—you can take it with you anywhere and use it wherever you go.”
 Read More.